-Mad Paws Holdings Limited ACN 636 243 180 Corporate governance statement
+Mad Paws Holdings Limited

+ACN 636 243 180

+Corporate governance statement

-This statement was approved by the Board on 17 March 2021
+This statement was approved by the Board on 23 September 2021

-As an ASX listed company, Mad Paws Holdings Limited ACN 636 243 180 (Mad Paws or the Company) is required to have regard to the ASX Corporate Governance Principles and Recommendations (ASX Governance Principles) and benchmark its corporate governance practices against the ASX Governance Principles (Listing Rule 4.10.3).
-Reporting is done on an 'if not, why not' basis, and any departure from the recommendations, and reasons why, is required to be disclosed in Mad Paws' prospectus (referred to as a 'corporate governance statement').
-Provision of a corporate governance statement to ASX is also a listing requirement.
-Post-listing, Mad Paws will be required to annually report on its corporate governance practices as part of its annual reporting process.
+As an ASX listed company, Mad Paws Holdings Limited ACN 636 243 180 (Mad Paws or the Company) is committed to achieving good corporate governance outcomes and to maximise shareholders' confidence in its business.
+Since listing in March 2021, Mad Paws has embraced and adopted the 4th Edition ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (ASX Governance Principles).
+Reporting is done on an 'if not, why not' basis, and any departure from the recommendations, and reasons why, are disclosed in Mad Paws' corporate governance statement'.
+Mad Paws discloses this statement annually, to summarise its corporate governance practices benchmarked against the ASX Governance Principles (Listing Rule 4.10.3).